 If you have additional services provided through a TPS eCall system you must give your explicit consent to enable the traceability, tracking and processing of your personal data in this context.

 Compulsory for new car models

 If you buy a new model of car, approved for manufacture after 31 March 2018, it must have the 112-based eCall system installed.
 This rule applies both to cars with no more than 8 seats and light commercial vehicles.
 If you have a car which is already registered, you are not obliged to retrofit an eCall device but you can have it installed if your car meets the technical requirements.

 Your eCall system is only activated if your vehicle is involved in a serious accident.
-The rest of the time it system remains inactive.
+The rest of the time the system remains inactive.
 This means that when you are simply driving your vehicle, no tracking (registering your car's position or monitoring your driving) or transmission of data takes place.